maalcantar/combinatorial_chromatin-ml_analysis/README.md

-# A high-throughput approach for studying combinatorial chromatin-based transcriptional regulation
+# A high-throughput synthetic biology approach for studying combinatorial chromatin-based transcriptional regulation
 ## Introduction

 This repository contains all code needed to reproduce DNA sequencing data processing and analyses described in: